nurachmen/Melbourne_House_Price_Prediction/README.md

-# Predict Melbourne House Price
+# Melbourne House Price Prediction
 Data Cleansing, Data Visualization and Melbourne House Price Prediction

 From the dataset which can be found here :https://www.kaggle.com/anthonypino/melbourne-housing-market